Arlorean/Quiz/quiz.md

 ---

-## 8. In 1968, Cliff Richard’s song Congratulations was beaten by which country?
+## 8. In 1968, Cliff Richards' song Congratulations was beaten by which country?

 ---

-## 9. Which country holds the record for the most number of nil points?
+## 9. Which country holds the record for the most number of total nil points?

 ---